What you need to know

 Planning for your new hire’s first day

-It is wonderful to engage with your new employee as they are starting on their first day.
-Review the onboarding toolkits to prepare.
-If your new employee is onboarding onsite you may like to have a meet and greet as they are signing in and provide any equipment or resources they might need to get started.
+It is encouraged to engage with your new employee as they prepare for their first day.
+Review the onboarding toolkits to familiarize yourself with employee resources and questions.
+If your new hire is onboarding on-site, we recommend a meet and greet as they are signing in.
+Please provide necessary equipment and resources as they get started.

 Your new hire will receive a First Day Reporting Instructions email with the guidance on how to complete the form on the Report to Work webpage.
 Both you and your administrative professional will receive a copy of the communication.
 The email will provide the employee type, reporting site, and onboarding type to complete the Reporting Instructions form to receive a tailored onboarding checklist that will help prepare for your new employee’s first day actions.